janesch97/technical-assignment-infrastructure/src/lib/framework/README.md

   });
   ```

+  * `use` method takes only one parameter:
+    * `middleware` - middleware function to be run on each request to the server
   * `use` method returns the current WebApp instance, so the calls are chainable
+  * registered middleware are run in "first in, first out" order

 * Middleware logic is implemented in `MiddlewareLayer` class.
 It exposes two methods, one for registering the middleware, other one for running middleware functions in the stack in the order they were registered.